artemave/i3_auto_floating/readme.md

 Remember floating state of [i3wm](https://i3wm.org/) windows and automatically set it when a new window of the same app is created.

+## Description

+One can set certain apps to start in floating mode in i3 config, but that's a bit too manual.
+Wouldn't it be nice if i3 just remembered my choice when I turn on floating and then apply it next time I start the same app?
+Well, i3 can't do that, but this thing you're looking at can.

 ## Install

 ```sh